metabase/metabase/docs/configuring-metabase/appearance.md

 ![Chart colors](./images/chart-colors.png)

 You can choose up to 24 hex values.
 If you choose fewer than 24 colors, Metabase will auto-generate colors to fill in the rest of the values.
+Now don't get confused about the order of colors you are selecting and thinking that these will get the same order on the chart.
+If you want to dive deeper on how metabase decides on selecting such colors.
+The below is a quick overview:

+For chart colors, there’s this function [getColorsForValues](https://github.com/metabase/metabase/blob/b4d8ae8a8b1c77e78984eee2d4bea1f79bdae039/frontend/src/metabase/lib/colors/charts.ts#L5) , where it also use different different colors based on the number of colors in a chart (<=8 and >8).
+As for how the whole palette is generated, each color is generated from the color above when you press generate chart colors, the logic is defined [here](https://github.com/metabase/metabase/blob/b4d8ae8a8b1c77e78984eee2d4bea1f79bdae039/enterprise/frontend/src/metabase-enterprise/whitelabel/components/ChartColorSettings/utils.ts#L41)

+Also the reason why the color order is not respected is because you define the colors and Metabase generates a lighter and darker variation, but in a chart with series Metabase checks the colors and sees if colors are similar to each other on the color that picked before or after, and then generates a new color.
+All the code for that is [here](https://github.com/metabase/metabase/blob/master/enterprise/frontend/src/metabase-enterprise/whitelabel/components/ChartColorSettings/utils.ts)

 Custom colors are unavailable for: